mcpalek/ansible-playbook-kubernetes-cluster/README.md

 ansible all -m ping --key-file ~/.ssh/ansible --ask-become-pass  # with this command we are cheking if all virtual machines are accessible

-ansible-playbook local.yml --key-file ~/.ssh/ansible --ask-become-pass  # with this command you stgyart the playbook
+ansible-playbook local.yml --key-file ~/.ssh/ansible --ask-become-pass  # with this command you start the playbook